10bo/covid-pass-harvester/README.md

 <!--This app has been tested with the NHS Scotland COVID Pass Verifier and NHS Scotland COVID Status apps.-->

+## Reasons to gather QR Data

+The QR data often contains personal information on consumers.
+This information can be:

+* **Sold to third parties** for advertisement purposes;
+* **Combined with other data** to improve the data stored in a database by adding data previously not stored (e.g. if an establishment runs a Guestlist entry service, or online mailing list).
+It will now be possible to add date of birth, vaccine, and COVID status data to your lists.
+* **Stored more centrally** and combined with data from organisations (run by the same legal entity or otherwise) to enforce a two-tier society.

 ## How to run

 This app is in early development.
 Basic QR data can be read - here are the steps: